LinkedIn Learning: Pricing, Features, Best Courses

 LinkedIn Learning platform is the YouTube of professional training.

-You will find thousands of high quality virtual training, and thanks to the intuitive interface, it is quite easy to find the topics that interest you.
-(The course catalog contains +13 000 online teaching.)
+You will find thousands of high quality virtual training content, and thanks to the intuitive interface, it is quite easy to find the topics that interest you.
+(The course catalog contains 13,000+ online teaching content)

 Let’s take a closer look the instructional design. 😉